SanaIshaqat/Reading-Notes/401Notes/Reading04.md

 # Code 401 Class 04 Reading notes:

+## SQL vs NoSQL Database Key Differences

+- SQL databases are relational, NoSQL databases are non-relational.
+- SQL databases use structured query language and have a predefined schema.
+NoSQL databases have dynamic schemas for unstructured data.
+- SQL databases are vertically scalable, while NoSQL databases are horizontally scalable.
+- SQL databases are table-based, while NoSQL databases are document, key-value, graph, or wide-column stores.
+- SQL databases are better for multi-row transactions, while NoSQL is better for unstructured data like documents or JSON.

+Once you’ve decided on SQL or NoSQL databases, you need to get your data moved into them.
+Data migration is a complex process that may present serious challenges.
+If you’re running into bottlenecks in this operation, Xplenty’s Extract, Transform, Load (ETL) platform helps with automated functionality and a visual, no-code interface for data pipeline building.

+### Database Exapmles:

+## SQL database examples:
+MySql, Oracle, Sqlite, **Postgres** and MS-SQL.

+### NoSQL database examples:
+**MongoDB**, BigTable, Redis, RavenDb, Cassandra, Hbase, Neo4j and CouchDb

+## Sequelize
+Sequelize is a promise-based Node.js ORM tool for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
+It features solid transaction support, relations, eager and lazy loading, read replication and more.

 ## Review, Research, and Discussion

 ### Name 3 advantages to Test Driven Development